 Faced with the decline of purple sea urchin (Paracentrotus lividus) populations on the Mediterranean coast and in Corsica, Stella Mare scientists launched a research programme in 2010 to gain a better understanding of this species.
 The researchers found that overexploitation, habitat degradation, human predation and pollution have made this species vulnerable, to the point where economic pressure now exceeds its natural capacity for renewal.
 After two years of research, the marine platform teams have succeeded in mastering the reproduction cycle of these echinoderms.
 The aim is to compensate for these declining resources in order to ensure the survival of the fishery.
 For the first time in 2018, sea urchins reproduced at Stella Mare from spawners from the Corsican coastline have thus returned to the natural environment at several restoration sites chosen in collaboration with the fishing professionals.
+In 2023, the first large-scale ecological restoration operation is carried out with 100,000 sea urchin juveniles released in the Culf of Saint-Florent.
 Beyond the ecological aspect, there is a considerable stake for the local economy.
-The turnover from the sale of sea urchins in Corsica represents 500,000 euros per year for about thirty fishermen.
+The turnover from the sale of sea urchins in Corsica represents 500,000 euros per year for about thirty fishermen